borisdev/resume/resume.md

 launching their first AI feature, with positive feedback from customers and the sales team, as well as an [AI Excellence Award](https://www.bintelligence.com/blog/2023/3/23/5-people-30-companies-and-65-products-awarded-for-excellence-in-artificial-intelligence).

-Managed the senior data science consultant
+Managed the Senior Data Scientist consultant

 - The technical vision I set for the Data Scientist and I was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
 This